Video Guide: Using Google Maps Lists

 Unity Park

-Located inside the old imperial palace, Unity Park blends culture and
+Located inside the old imperial palace, Unity Park blends culture and nature.

-with lions and baboons, and plenty of cafés and rest areas.
+baboons, and plenty of cafés and rest areas.

 Friendship Park

-This peaceful park offers open lawns, walking paths, and panoramic city
+This peaceful park offers open lawns, walking paths, and panoramic city views.

-fountain and light show.
+light show.

 Entoto Park

-Set in the cool hills above Addis, Entoto Park has hiking trails, bike
+Set in the cool hills above Addis, Entoto Park has hiking trails, bike paths,

-take in the forest views and fresh air.
+forest views and fresh air.

 Art Galleries